 Care When Cooking

-Cooking barley in a pressure-cooker produces a starchy foam that can plug the pressure-cooker’s safety valve and cause an accident.
-This can be avoided by adding a little oil to the water with the barley.
+Cooking barley in a pressure cooker produces starchy foam that can plug the safety valve and cause an accident.
+To avoid this, add a little oil to the water with the barley.

 - Polished barley (whole grain): Barley has its indigestible outer shell (glume) and part of the bran removed by abrasion.
-After soaking in water, it is boiled for an hour with vegetables or cooked as a soup.
+After soaking in water, it is boiled with vegetables or cooked as a soup for an hour.

 - Pearl barley (refined): Barley that has been polished until the glume, the bran, and most of the germ have been removed.
-The result is a polished round uniform grain.
-It is boiled as if it were rice, although its flavor is more intense.
+The result is a polished, round, uniform grain.
+It is boiled like rice, although its flavor is more intense.
 It requires a minimum of 35 minutes of cooking.

 - Barley water: See instructions above.

-- Flakes: These are prepared with grain that has been soaked, boiled, and pressed.
-It is used as a part of muesli or cooked for ten minutes in milk or vegetable broth.
+- Flakes: These are prepared with soaked, boiled, and pressed grain.
+They are used as part of muesli or cooked for ten minutes in milk or vegetable broth.

-- Flour: This can be made from either polished (whole-grain) or pearl (refined) barley.
+- Flour: This can be made from polished (whole-grain) or pearl (refined) barley.

 - Malt: This is an aqueous extract of barley that has been germinated and roasted.